Metallic state in bosonic systems with continuously degenerate minima

-In this work, we utilize the analogy with one dimensional bosonic systems to develop a high-dimensional generalization of (1D) bosonization (as discussed in \sect{sec:multiD}), which is a non-perturbative method that does not assume a broken symmetry state.
+In general, a systematic understanding of the non-trivial behavior of isotropic SO-coupled bosons is challenging, owing to a lack of control over the effects of interactions in the presence of the high single-particle degeneracy resulting from the ring-minima.
+Due to the presence of degenerate mean-field states that break different symmetries, the present model is more complex.
+Since methods based on variational wave functions and mean field theories are a priori biased towards specific states, usually with fixed patterns of symmetry breaking, it is likely that these methods may prove to be insufficient when applied to situations where distinct orderings compete \cite{Gopalakrishnan2011, Ozawa2012}.
+In this work, we utilize the analogy with one dimensional bosonic systems to develop a high-dimensional generalization of (1D) bosonization (as discussed in \sect{sec:multiD}), which is an unbiased and non-perturbative method that does not assume a specific broken symmetry state.
 Using this multidimensional bosonization, we show that weak repulsive interactions can take advantage of the divergent single-particle density of states to stabilize a metallic state that resembles a Luttinger liquid.
 As the interaction strength increases the metal becomes unstable against various charge density wave (CDW) states.
-Our method allows for an unbiased analysis of these competing instabilities based on scaling analysis, and finds the leading instability is toward a CDW state with a wavevector of magnitude $2\pi \rho_{\od}$, where $\rho_{\od} \equiv \bar{\rho}/\kap$ with $\bar{\rho}$ being the mean density of the bosons.
+Our method allows for an unbiased analysis of these competing instabilities based on scaling analysis, and finds the leading instability is toward a CDW state with a wave vector of magnitude $2\pi \rho_{\od}$, where $\rho_{\od} \equiv \bar{\rho}/\kap$ with $\bar{\rho}$ being the mean density of the bosons.
+This CDW state is stabilized by the backscatterings that arise from the non-chiral dynamics in the vicinity of the ring-minima.
 We obtain the phase diagram in \fig{fig:phase-diag}, and provide details of its determination in Sections \ref{sec:special} and \ref{sec:general}.